practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 <br/>

-## A computer program for me to test new languages

-Like **Go** for example (https://go.dev/), which was the next general purpose, high-level programming language after Python.
+**Go** (https://go.dev/) was the next general purpose, high-level programming language after Python.
 And then one (general purpose, high-level) programming language followed the other, sometimes chaotically, sometimes more systematically.

 I'm aware of other (micro-)benchmarks like these for example: